postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/developing-an-api/validating-elements-against-schema.md

     url: "/docs/reports/reports-overview/"
 ---

-You can validate your API schema in Postman, and validate your elements (documentation, tests, mock servers, and monitors) against your schema.
+You can validate your API schema in Postman, and validate your elements (collections and tests) against your schema.
 This helps keep your API well-defined and ensures that your elements are in sync with your schema.
 If there is a validation error on the schema or elements don't match it, Postman will present a list of issues that have been found, as well as fixes for these issues.
 You can then apply fixes to the API elements and revalidate them.

 ## Contents